 Yes.
-Although less than 3% of Egyptian men have multiple wives, a law passed in 1985 allows a man to have four wives.
+Although less than three percent of Egyptian men have multiple wives, a law passed in 1985 that allows a man to have four wives.

 In 2000, a new law was passed that permits a man and woman to agree via a signed contract that the husband may not have more than one wife.